 Porcelain Crown And Veneer Home Care

-- Avoid any movement that causes the veneer to twist or pull away from your natural tooth.
+- Avoid movement that twists or pulls veneers away from the natural part of the tooth.

 - If you grind your teeth, wear mouth guard every night.

 - Floss and brush regularly.